SmalsResearch/bePelias/README.md

 Disk usage:
 - Pelias containers: around 4 GB
 - bePelias container: 850 MB
 - About 8 GB of CSV files are created for importation.
-They could be removed after build.
+They are removed after build.

+bePelias itself requires not much RAM (around 100 Mb).
+But it requires Pelias to run, which needs at least 8 GB RAM (https://github.com/pelias/docker?tab=readme-ov-file#system-requirements)

 This has been tested on an Ubuntu machine with Docker, 24 GB of RAM, 8 cores, using Docker version 20.10.21.